Contact

 They have shown that all three C. albicans morphologies are determined by a common dosage-dependent transcriptional mechanism and, using genomic and bioinformatic analysis, identified transcriptional profiles and global gene expression patterns specifically associated with C. albicans pseudohyphal and hyphal morphologies.

 His laboratory also provided the first demonstration that a major C. albicans virulence property, morphology, is controlled by a 5’ UTR-mediated translational efficiency mechanism as well as evidence that certain key C. albicans morphological and biofilm regulatory functions show partial evolutionary conservation in non-albicans Candida species.
+Recently, the Kadosh laboratory has used ribosome profiling to define the first genome-wide translational profiles of C. albicans cells that are responding to antifungal treatment and undergoing morphogenesis.

 Education